 Caput succadeaneum should disappear completely within a few days, as the baby's body breaks down and reabsorbs the blood that fills the area.
 For that reason, most doctors will tell parents not to worry about them.
 However, a caput succedaneum can be complicated in some babies by jaundice (hyperbilirubinemia), a side effect of the blood loss.
 Blood contains a yellow substance called bilirubin, which the liver should clean out of the blood.
 Because newborns' organs are just starting to function, their livers can take a few days to do that job, leading to a yellowed appearance to the whites of their eyes and in the skin of pale babies.
 This is common, but a baby with jaundice should be watched very closely by doctors to ensure that it stops quickly.
 If it doesn't, the baby is at risk for serious side effects of jaundice, including brain damage, cerebral palsy and deafness.

-If you or someone you love is a victim of caput injury, call a New York birth injury lawyer at Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353 for a free evaluation of your case.
+If you or someone you love has recently been the victim of caput injury, call a New York birth injury lawyer at Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353 for a free evaluation of your case.

 WRSH Partner Philip Russotti obtained a $10 Million mediation settlement for failure to timely perform a Cesarean Section.
 The case was venued in Orange County, NY.